How To Get Rid of Roaches

-According to the University of Minnesota, adult cockroaches produce between 16–50 eggs at one time depending on the species.
+According to the University of Minnesota, adult cockroaches produce between 16 and 50 eggs at one time depending on the species.
 It can take between three to four months for eggs to hatch and develop, and each roach can lay up to 600 eggs in their lifetime.

 German cockroaches have a faster life cycle than American roaches.
-This reproductive trait means that German roach colonies expand faster and once established, they can be quite difficult to get rid.
-For additional information about dealing with German cockroach nests in particular, we recommend reading our supplementary guide, How to Get Rid of German Cockroaches.
+This reproductive trait means that German roach colonies expand faster, and once established, they can be quite difficult to get rid of.

 Why and How Cockroaches Enter Your Home

-Cockroaches are attracted to food and water sources.
+Cockroaches invade homes because they are attracted to food and water sources.
 Dirty dishes, crumbs, food spills, leftovers, garbage, and pet food will all draw cockroaches in.
 Standing water and high humidity in areas like basements, bathrooms, and crawl spaces will also attract these pests.
-Roaches are excellent at scuttling into and over tiny spaces, especially holes in pipes, cracks and crevices in your home, and tears in screens.
+Roaches are excellent at scuttling into and over tiny spaces, especially holes in pipes, cracks and crevices in walls, and tears in screens.

 How To Get Rid of Cockroaches